-The Carbonate-Silicate Cycle is a naturally-occurring chemical (Geochemistry) change:
+The Carbonate-Silicate Cycle is a naturally-occurring Geochemical cycle incorporating the chemical reaction:

 CaSiO3 + CO2 ⇔ CaCO3 + SiO2

-At the surface of the Earth, the balance is in favor of carbonates (dissipating Carbon dioxide), but at Temperatures of 300k, the balance is toward silicates.
+At the surface of the Earth, the balance is in favor of carbonates (i.e., dissipating Carbon dioxide), but at Temperatures of 300k, the balance is toward silicates.
 The surface of Venus tends toward the latter as do subsurface conditions of Earth.

-The ability to operate this cycle affects an Extra Solar Planet's ability to maintain liquid water.
+The ability to complete this cycle affects an Extra-Solar Planet's ability to maintain liquid water.
 Thus signs suggesting a planet has this ability affects Habitability and is of interest in Astrobiology.